-Today is July 16 and the Navigate the Chaos question to consider is “do you realize it is never too late to start?”
-Those who translate their dreams into reality understand two basic principles.
-First, you need as many dreams as it would take you two lifetimes to achieve; that way you are always navigating the chaos on one or more at any given time.
-Second, it is never too late to dream nor to navigate the chaos.
+Today is July 16 and the Navigate the Chaos question to consider is “how often do you remind yourself it is never too late to start?”
+Those who translate their dreams into reality understand two basic principles: you need as many dreams as it would take you two lifetimes to achieve and it is never too late to dream.

 At 23, Tina Fey was working at a YMCA.

 At 24, Stephen King was working as a janitor and living in a trailer.

 At 27, Vincent Van Gogh failed as a missionary and decided to go to art school.

 At 28, J.K.
 Rowling was a struggling single parent living on welfare.

 At 30, Harrison Ford was a carpenter.